Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Changelog ==
 = 6.5.0 =
-* New: placeholders converted to wepb, loaded with lazyloading
+* New: placeholders converted to wepb, loaded with lazyloading, props @james-feaver, @asafm7
 * Fix: CAOS host analytics locally integration fixed after constant was dropped
 * Fix: DNT caused wp_has_consent to always return false, which should not be the case if consent is given on a service specifically
 * Fix: no rt_ prefix on Tag Manager events
 * Fix: PHP 8.2 warnings of dynamically created properties
 * Fix: When TCF active, in some cases this could cause a cmpmlz_accept_all not defined error
+* Fix: Fatal error in Wizard when using "Falang", props @chabass
+* Fix: cookies can not able to run in some cases due to missing variable declarations, props @sira1967

 = 6.4.7 =
 * June 14th, 2023